Coaches

 While at OU, she was the captain of the women’s saber team and became the most decorated fencer in OU’s history, winning more bouts than any fencer before her.
 She placed 3rd at the 2013 Wayne State Istvan Danosi Memorial tournament, 15th at the 2014 Midwest Fencing Conference Championships, and received an NCAA Honorable Mention in 2015.

 Kendal coached saber for two years at Oakland University post-graduation and has coached saber at Honor Guards Fencing since 2017.
-Kendal is passionate about saber, believes fencing is for everyone, and enjoys helping students achieve their full potential!
+She is passionate about saber, believes fencing is for everyone, and enjoys helping students achieve their full potential!

 Coach Kyle Eickholdt